Andrea-58/DoHome-Homekit-/README.md

 Do you want to enjoy life in an easier and more convenient way?
 Come on, don’t hesitate to join our DoHome, we have smart plug, smart bulb, and smart led strip lights, start your home automation hands free life from here!

-DoHome Smart Plug Smart WiFi Outlet Compatible with Amazon Alexa and Google Assistant and Apple Homekit Remote Control Smart Socket with Timer Function No Hub Required ROHS and FCC Certified
+DoHome Smart Plug Smart WiFi Outlet Compatible with Amazon Alexa and Google Assistant and Apple Homekit ROHS and FCC Certified

 2.4Ghz WIFI Supported Only